 A jigging rod is not something you want to skimp on, a poorly built rod is not going to have the sensitivity that a well-made rod has.
-This doesn’t mean you have to break the bank but you shouldn’t spend less than a hundred dollars on a jig rod.
+This doesn’t mean you have to go nuts but you shouldn’t spend less than a hundred bucks on a jig rod.

-Jig fishing is all about detecting bites, and without a super sensitive rod you’re going to miss a lot of them.
+Jig fishing is all about detecting bites.
+So without a super sensitive rod you’re going to miss a lot of them.
 And unfortunately it’s the big bass that usually hit jigs lightly.